Abiding in Christ

 I am praying that each person reading this little series will nestle in close to Jesus.

 Has this series been a help to you?
 Do you know someone that you should share this with?
 Don’t forget to share your worry plan in the comments.
-Love to hear from you ♥
+I love to hear from you ♥